HeyPublisher/heypublisher-submission-manager/readme.txt

 === HeyPublisher Submisson Manager ===
-Contributors: loudlever
+Contributors: loudlever, aguywithanidea
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6XSRBYF4B3RH6
-Tags: accept submissions, anonymous, contributor, custom post interface, guest blog posts, loudlever, online applications, slushpile, submission forms, submission manager, submission, unregistered user
+Tags: accept submissions, anonymous, contributor, custom post interface, guest blog posts, online applications, slushpile, submission form, submission manager, submission, unregistered user
 Requires at least: 4.0
-Tested up to: 4.5.3
+Tested up to: 4.7.3
-Stable Tag: 2.0.1
+Stable Tag: 2.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you as a publisher or blog owner to accept unsolicited submissions from writers without having to create an account for them.
+HeyPublisher gives you a better way of managing submissions directly within WordPress.

 == Description ==

-This plugin allows you as to accept unsolicited submissions from writers.
+This plugin allows you as to accept submissions from writers.
 You define categories and other filters to ensure you only receive the submissions that meet your publication's needs.
+And there is no need to create user accounts for writers just so they can submit content to your publication.

 **How HeyPublisher Submission Manager Helps**